Durdham Down: Sports

-The preamble to the 1861 Act noted that the Downs had 'been used as a place of public resort and recreation since time immemorial' and the intent was to safeguard this use.
+The preamble to the Clifton and Durdham Downs (Bristol) Act 1861 noted that the Downs had 'been used as a place of public resort and recreation since time immemorial' and the intent was to safeguard this use.
 During the 19th century horse-races were held, especially at Easter, as well as wrestling and boxing contests and cricket matches.
 Other activities included donkey rides, bands, flower shows, circuses, public meetings and prostitution.
 Nowadays the sporting tradition carries on with the Bristol Downs Football League playing on permanently laid out pitches.

-The Gloucestershire County Cricket Club played its initial first-class match, which was against Surrey CCC, at Durdham Down on 2, 3 and 4 June 1870.
+Gloucestershire County Cricket Club played its inaugural first-class match, against Surrey, at Durdham Down on 2, 3 and 4 June 1870.